jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 ### To be open source

 Finally, Apple mentioned that DocC will be open sourced later this year.
 Some folks in the community seem optimistic about what that means for the future of DocC &mdash; maybe some determined, enthusiastic open source contributor will submit a patch that implements a "static site mode" for DocC.
 But at that point, what have we actually gained?

+{% include updated_notice.html
+message="
+This post was updated to include mentioning that Apple actually uses Jazzy and GitHub pages for some of its Swift packages, like SwiftNIO.

+Additional updates:

+JP and friends maintaining Jazzy have [opened an issue](https://github.com/realm/jazzy/issues/1256) to track adding support for ingesting DocC archives as input, instead of relying on [SourceKitten](https://github.com/jpsim/SourceKitten).
+So interestingly, what we may end up with is a community-built tool on top of DocC that provides the static site functionality we need.

+[Sven Schmidt](https://twitter.com/_sa_s) who maintains the [Swift Package Index](https://swiftpackageindex.com) with [Dave](https://daveverwer.com), suggested [on Twitter](https://twitter.com/_sa_s/status/1410155365270966274) that the Swift Package Index could conceivably generate and host DocC documentation.
+That would be pretty awesome in my opinion &mdash; it would be [CocoaDocs](https://blog.cocoapods.org/CocoaDocs-Documentation-Sunsetting/) 2.0!

+I think what I'm realizing is that community tooling is never going to be replaced by what Apple provides.
+" %}

 #### Further Reading